-Ben led the Tigers in 2014/15 in the absence through injury of Ed Slater and by early December he had taken his appearances for the club to 191, including 133 in the Premiership.
+Ben led the Tigers in 2014/15 in the absence through injury of Ed Slater and by mid-January this year he had taken his appearances for the club to 196, including 135 in the Premiership.
 He had scored 29 tries, a conversion and six penalty goals overall.
-His tenth Test try was against Wales in the Old Mutual Wealth Cup at Twickenham last May.
+His tenth Test try was against Wales in the Old Mutual Wealth Cup at Twickenham last May and he scored another against them when pouncing from short range in England’s 21-16 win at Cardiff this February

 He had undergone keyhole surgery on his left knee in June 2011, was the Tigers' youngest league player when appearing against Bristol in April 2007 and figured off the bench in the 2008 Premiership final triumph over Gloucester.
 His first senior try was against Bath in the EDF Energy Cup in October 2008, exploits that he has superimposed on the international arena.

-The youngest player in the England Junior World Championship party eight years ago, he ended 2008/09 by figuring in the squad that reached the final of the World Championships in Japan.
+The youngest player in the England Junior World Championship party nine years ago, he ended 2008/09 by figuring in the squad that reached the final of the World Championships in Japan.
 He also advanced into the England Sevens party for the IRB World Series, first appearing in Hong Kong.

 Ben was a member of the England Junior National Academy in 2006/07 and played at fly half, full back and centre, as well as scrum half with the Tigers Academy, which he joined on a full-time basis that season.